SoFi Weekly (WKLY) Dividend EFT Review

 What if I told you that you could get dividends every week?
 It’s actually quite simple.
 All you have to do is buy 12 or more different dividend stocks and ensure that every company pays its dividends staggered exactly one week apart from one another.

 Of course, I’m joking.
-Finding such a set of dividend stocks – and performing the due diligence for those companies (doing the research to ensure the companies are financially sound and able to provide dividend sustainability – i.e., ensuring the companies won’t suddenly cut their dividends due to fundamental business issues) – is a monumental task even for the experienced individual.
+Finding such a set of dividend equity securities or stocks – and performing the due diligence for those companies (doing the research to ensure the companies are financially sound and able to provide dividend sustainability – i.e., ensuring the companies won’t suddenly cut their dividends due to fundamental business issues) – is a monumental task even for the experienced individual.

 Fortunately, you have an easier way to create a fixed income via weekly dividends, you might buy the Sofi Weekly Dividend ETF (WKLY).